anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: He who lives in harmony with himself lives in harmony with the world.
+Quote: The teacher who is indeed wise does not bid you to enter the house of his wisdom but rather leads you to the threshold of your mind.

-By: Marcus Aurelius
+By: Kahlil Gibran